-- Why is EPA creating an EJ screening tool?
+- Why did EPA create an EJ screening tool?

-- Does EPA use any filters as a part of the screening process?
+- Does EPA use any filters, benchmarks, or thresholds, as a part of interpreting indicators or indexes found in reports, as part of the screening process?

-- What were the criteria for including the environmental indicators?
+- What were the criteria for including these environmental indicators?

 - Why are some datasets older than others?

-- Why do you only consider proximity to a facility and not emissions or risk from that facility?
+- Why do you only consider proximity to some facilities and not emissions or risk from those facilities?

-- Why do only certain types of sites have a proximity measure?
+- Why do only certain types of facilities or regulated sites have a proximity measure?

-- Why are NATA results and other air quality data (e.g., for ozone and PM) in EJSCREEN presented at the census tract level and not at a more refined scale?
+- Why are air quality datasets in EJScreen presented at the census tract level and not at higher resolution?

 - Are people living in areas with a high lead indicator, indicating a higher percentage of pre–1960s housing than other block groups, always at high risk of lead hazards?

-Why is EPA creating an EJ screening tool?
+Why did EPA create an EJ screening tool?

 - Informing outreach and engagement practices;